Aziangelo/McbeShaderTemp/README.md

 - Rename The File (Optional) by Running this command.
 - ```sh
   mv McbeShaderTemp "NewName"
+- Navigate to the folder by Running this command.
+- ```sh
+  cd "McbeShaderTemp"
+- or if you change the name.
+- ```sh
+  cd "Add The Renamed Name"

 ## **STEP 3**
 - Open MT Manager.